xweih/kcs/README.md

-# The King Crab Hack An analytical guide to the best bang for buck at the King Crab Shack using Mixed Integer Optimization and Google OrTools
+# The King Crab Hack
+## An analytical guide to the best bang for buck at the King Crab Shack Restaurant
+## using Mixed Integer Optimization and CVXPY

 <img src="images/kcs.png" width="1000" >